Lorti/manu.ninja/_posts/2016-01-26-rendering-low-poly-hair-in-unity.md

 ![](/images/unity-low-poly-hair-cutout.jpg)

 This was my experience a few days ago.
 Turns out, that Unity has no cutout with soft edges or a double-sided shader per default, apart from the foliage shaders.
-There is no well-hidden checkbox to turn off backface culling, like one might expect when coming a 3D modeling software.
+There is no well-hidden checkbox to turn off backface culling, like one might expect from a modeling software.
 Luckily all the default shaders can be downloaded from the [Unity Download Archive](https://unity3d.com/get-unity/download/archive), to tinker with them.